 In addition, Griffin’s essays and articles have appeared in The New York Times, The Guardian, Harper's Bazaar, Art Forum and numerous other publications.
 She is also a frequent radio commentator on political and cultural issues.

 Her activism has centered on issues of education, poverty and gender equity especially as they impact women and children.
 She currently sits on the board of The Brotherhood/Sister Sol, an organization that provides comprehensive, holistic and long-term support services to youth in Central Harlem.
-She is currently Director Elect of the Institute for Research in African American Studies at Columbia University.
+She is currently inaugural Chair of the newly form African American and African Diaspora Studies Department and Director of the Institute for Research in African American Studies at Columbia University.